mauicv/mauicv.github.io/cv.md

 ### Personal Projects

-I’m a Math PhD turned enthusiastic programmer who sees software development as both a hobby and a career choice.
+I’m a Mathematics PhD turned enthusiastic programmer who sees software development as both a hobby and a career choice.
 I'm currently working as a software developer at a small start up called AlliedCrowds.
-My GitHub account also includes a number of personal projects i've been working on. ( https://github.com/mauicv )
+My [GitHub](https://github.com/mauicv) and [Blog](https://www.mauicv.com) also include a number of personal projects I've been working on.

-- Blog with articles about some of my explorations into machine learning and reinforcement learning.
-In particular
+- mauicv.com, a blog with articles about some of my explorations into machine learning, reinforcement learning and mathematics.
-  - Article on generating pictures of faces using Multi Scale Gradient Generative Adversarial Networks
-  - Article on experience with reinforcement learning applied to opanai gym problems.
+- I've recently been learning about [Generative Adversarial Networks](https://www.mauicv.com/machine-learning/2020/07/22/generative-adversarial-networks-faces.html).
-- https://github.com/mauicv/openai-gym-solns Reinforcement learning solutions to openai gym envrionments.
-Namely policy gradient, DQN and Actor Critic algorithms.
+- [Reinforcement learning solutions](https://github.com/mauicv/openai-gym-solns) to openai gym environments.
+Namely Policy Gradient, DQN and Actor Critic algorithms.
-- https://github.com/mauicv/genesis-tubs-engine is a physics engine built from scratch in Javascript.
-Available on npm: https://www.npmjs.com/package/genesis-tubs-engine
+- A [physics engine](https://github.com/mauicv/genesis-tubs-engine) built from scratch in JavaScript.
+Available on npm [here](https://www.npmjs.com/package/genesis-tubs-engine).
+- Completed the [TensorFlow in Practice specialization](https://coursera.org/share/992bff6d94a39de26e755ce0e6464250) on coursera.
-- To ease the creation of projects with this engine I built an electron app with a intuitive ui: https://github.com/mauicv/genesis-tubs-builder
+- To ease the creation of projects with this engine I built an [electron app](https://github.com/mauicv/genesis-tubs-builder) with a intuitive UI.
-- www.genesistubs.com is a Vuejs GitHub pages website that demonstrates some of the games i've developed with the genesis-tubs-engine.
+- www.genesistubs.com is a Vuejs GitHub pages website that demonstrates some of the games I've developed with the genesis-tubs-engine.
-- https://bitbucket.org/mauicv/limos/src/master is a flask app which runs on a digital ocean server monitoring tickers on IEX.
+- A [flask app](https://bitbucket.org/mauicv/limos/src/master) which runs on a digital ocean server monitoring tickers on IEX.
 Whenever a symbol behaves unusually it emails me to tell so.
 - I've also been developing a messenger phone application written in dart and flutter.
 This has given me experience using web-sockets and google-cloud-storage.
-- Completed the TensorFlow in Practice specialization on coursera: https://coursera.org/share/992bff6d94a39de26e755ce0e6464250

 ### Current Employment

 AlliedCrowds is a small start up with currently only 5 employees.
-I am one of the two software developers working there and the small size of our team has allowed me to show that i'm a highly dependable and responsible asset.
-During my time there i've worked in depth with:
+I am one of the two software developers working there and the small size of our team has allowed me to show that I'm a highly dependable and responsible asset.
+During my time there I've worked in depth with:

   1. Python, Flask and Eve with PostgreSQL via SQL-alchemy.
   2. Testing frameworks such as nose2 and pytest.
-  3. database mantianace via python scripts written in Juypter notebooks or just plain SQL.
+  3. database maintenance via python scripts written in Juypter notebooks or just SQL.
   4. NLP and ML via gensim and scikit-learn
   5. JavaScipt alongside Vuejs, Vuex, Vue Router, TestCafe and Mocha
   6. Node along with a wide range of npm Packages, including experience developing and publishing our own.